cqframework/clinical_quality_language/Src/coffeescript/cql-execution/README.md

 Once the project is complete, it will be packaged in a way that makes execution easier.
 For now, there are some manual steps involved.
 First, you must create a JSON representation of the ELM.
-For easiest integration, we will generate a coffee file using cql-to-js:
+For easiest integration, we will generate a coffee file using cql-to-elm:

 1. Install the [Java 7 SDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html)
 2. `cd ${branch}/Src/java` (replacing `${branch}` with the path to your git branch)
-3. `./gradlew :cql-to-js:installApp`
+3. `./gradlew :cql-to-elm:installApp`
-4. `./cql-to-js/build/install/cql-to-js/bin/cql-to-js --coffee --input ${path_to_cql} --output ${branch}/Src/coffeescript/cql-execution/src/`
+4. `./cql-to-elm/build/install/cql-to-elm/bin/cql-to-elm --format=coffee --input ${path_to_cql} --output ${branch}/Src/coffeescript/cql-execution/src/`

 The above example put the measure into the coffeescript src directory to make things easy, but it doesn't _have_ to go there.
 If you put it elsewhere, you'll need to compile it to javascript and